 We have one last option from a Korean brand, Mizon A.C Care Solution Acence Blemish Out Pink Spot.
 This drying lotion is also divided into two layers.
 The powder layer is similar to previous options we’ve looked at: it contains zinc oxide and calamine.
 The liquid layer is a little different: it contains a mix of glycolic acid, salicylic acid, and Coptis japonica root extract (a plant known for its anti-inflammatory, antioxidant, and antimicrobial properties).

 4 Types of Pimple Patches to Keep Around

 If you are not completely convinced that an acne drying lotion is right for you, then we recommend trying acne patches.
 We have selected a few that our Care to Beauty community loves:

 These YOUTH LAB Blemish Dots are completely transparent and available in 2 sizes.
 You can use them not only to reduce pimples (through the action of salicylic acid), but also to soothe the skin (though the action of tea tree leaf water, and botanical extracts from Scutellaria baicalensis root and Phellodendron amurense bark).

-The COSRX Master Patch Original Fit are super popular.
-They are hydrocolloid patches, available in 3 sizes, that absorb oil and residues associated with the pimple.
+The Cosrx Master Patch Basic are super popular.
+They are hydrocolloid patches that absorb oil and residues associated with the pimple.
 At the same time, they keep the skin hydrated.
 Unlike the previous option, these patches do not contain any exfoliating ingredients.